Learn to solve global water problems with a multidisciplinary approach.

-In the field of water technology, breakthrough technological developments are required.
+In the field of water (process) technology, breakthrough technological developments are required.
 Not only to enable the export ambitions of the water sector but also to solve global threats and challenges in society.
 Think, for example, of challenges related to water scarcity, water pollution, and sustainable water management.
 If you are eager to develop innovations in water treatment processes and contribute to water technology solutions for the sustainable use of water, the Master’s in Water Technology is right for you.